patcon/parkdale-days-destroyed/README.md

 ## Background

-Generally, BTCdd were put forward as a way to guage economic activity in the Bitcoin ecosystem.
+Generally, "Bitcoin days destroyed" (BTCdd) were a unit put forward as a way to guage economic activity in the Bitcoin ecosystem.
 Bitcoin has an interested property for a monetary system where every movement from one account to another happens in a public ledger.
 The catch is that someone can inflate a simple view of